 - Closing accounts can sometimes lower your FICO credit scores

-- should i close department store cards
+- i want to close my department store cards